abinvda/task-planner-pddl/README.md

-# Optimal task planner for problem defined in Planning Domain Definition Language (PDDL)
+# Optimal task planner for problems defined in Planning Domain Definition Language (PDDL)

 This repo provides the necessary code to reproduce the finding presented in the following publication: